niwayandm/niwayandm/README.md

 I am a female Web App Developer from Indonesia :shipit:.

-- 📊 I’m working as a Web Application Specialist and my job is to make Python Codes for automation, make websites for dashboards and report, as well as connecting manufacturing devices to applications.
+- 📊 I’m working as a Full Stack Developer and my job is to make Python Codes for automation, make websites for dashboards and report, as well as connecting manufacturing devices to applications.

 - 🎮 I play games and watch movies in my freetime.